Dolibarr/dolibarr/htdocs/modulebuilder/template/README.md

 ### Translations

-This module contains a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.
 Translations can be define manually by editing files into directories [langs](langs).

 <!--
+This module contains also a sample configuration for Transifex, under the hidden directory [.tx](.tx), so it is possible to manage translation using this service.

 For more informations, see the [translator's documentation](https://wiki.dolibarr.org/index.php/Translator_documentation).

 There is a [Transifex project](https://transifex.com/projects/p/dolibarr-module-template) for this module.